aosabook/500lines/data-store/chapter.md

 with an associated key and value, and left and right children.
 Those associates never change.
-Updating a key:value pair involves creating new nodes from the root all the way to the modified node.
+Updating a key/value pair involves creating new nodes from the inserted/modified/deleted node all the way back up to the new root.
 Internally,
-a node's private parts mutate only to remember where its data was written (writing a node as part of a commit), or to remember the data when it's read from disk (after the node was read from disk). uses immutable data structures in memory which map nicely onto an append-only serialisation format.
+a node's private parts mutate only to remember where its data was written (writing a node as part of a commit), or to remember the data when it's read from disk (after the node was read from disk).
-When a new value is inserted into the tree, all in-memory nodes between the root and the insertion point are replaced.

 ![Immutable tree](immutable.svg)